amilyhuang10/MSCA_Projects/Chicago Ride-Share Company Ridership Analysis/Readme.md

 ### **Model Fitting**
 - Random Forest Regressor to find top important features that affect ridership
-- Time series models to forecast the ridership (sARIMA and Regression with ARIMA errors)
+- Time series models to forecast the ridership using R (sARIMA and Regression with ARIMA errors)
 - Tableau was used for visualization and BI Report to analyze each variables' impact on ridership